 - Hang onto a good home inspector

 - How To Hire a Great Home Inspector - Home Inspection Tips

 Spending a little extra for a real expert is worth it

 Because inspection is often required, there are a lot of companies out there offering the bare-minimum level of inspection, just so buyers and sellers can check the box.
-But a highly skilled inspector is more than worth the negligible difference in price.
+But a highly-skilled inspector is more than worth the negligible difference in price.

 First, they truly leave no stone unturned, meaning you can know for sure you're not sinking your money into a renovation pit.
 Think about just the roof as an example.
-Not only will a good home inspector tell you whether or not your roof is in good shape, they can also give you an idea of how long until it needs to be replaced.
-And if it needs to be replaced sooner than you would like, you now have leverage to negotiate with the seller on the sales price.
+Not only will a good home inspector tell you whether or not your roof is in good shape, but they can also give you an idea of how long until it needs to be replaced.
+And if it needs to be replaced sooner than you would like, you now have the leverage to negotiate with the seller on the sales price.
 In scenarios like this, which are quite common, the home inspection more than pays for itself!

 Additionally, a good home inspector notices issues that might be invisible to others.
-They can detect mold in the home—even when it's inside the walls.
+They can detect mould in the home—even when it's inside the walls.
 They can tell you if there's rot anywhere in the house, even if it's beneath tile or carpet.
 They can see any signs of former pest issues, and on and on.
 They’re also invaluable when it comes to one of the biggest issues in a home: Ruined or deteriorating foundations, which can be difficult for the amateur to diagnose.